Starting Your Tour

 Far Flung will provide plenty of iced water for the trip.
 Please bring your own personal water bottle that we can re-fill during the tour.
 During the months of April through October, desert temperatures are deceivingly warm.
 Hydrating before and during the tour will eliminate many of the health risks associated with desert travel.

-We're known for our field lunches - been doing them for 35 years - so you'll have little trouble finding some good food to eat for lunch.
+We're known for our field lunches - been doing them for over 40 years - so you'll have little trouble finding some good food to eat for lunch.
 Deli meats, cheeses, condiments, dips, chips, fresh fruit, desert, tea and lemonade are always on the menu.
 Please contact us at least 48 hours in advance if you have special dietary needs.
 We will make every effort to accommodate your needs, however, please understand that our nearest full service grocery store is 15o miles to the north.

 What to Wear/Bring on the Tour